wonma/100-days-of-code/log.md

 **Thoughts**
 - Right mindset is everything.
 Start with gratitude that I can learn this technology with great resources and assure yourself that you will get there as long as you stick to it.

+---

+### Day 122: March 1, Wednesday

+**Today's Progress**
+[Coursera - Coding Interview]
+- Learned about basic data structures: Integer, Array, Object

+**Thoughts**
+- It's okay to not be able to absorb and 'get' all the new concepts at once.
+Try to accept where I am now and keep moving on.
 <!--

 <!-- ### Day 1: June 27, Monday